tandonravi/RTandon.github.io/_pages/about.md

 Biography
 =========
 Hi, everyone!
-I am Meiyu Zhong, a first-year Ph.D. student in the Department of Electrical and Computer Engineering, University of Arizona.
+I am Meiyu Zhong, a Ph.D. student in the Department of Electrical and Computer Engineering, University of Arizona.
 I am very lucky to work with Dr. Ravi Tandon.
 Previously, I received my M.S. degree from University of Southern California and B.S. degree in Shanghai University, majoring in Electrical Engineering.

 Education
 =========
 * Department of Electrical and Computer Engineering, University of Arizona, 08/2021-Present
   * Major in Electrical Engineering
+  * GPA: 4.0/4.0
-  * Research interest: Fairness and Privacy in machine learning
+  * Research interest: Fairness and Robostness in machine learning
 * Ming Hsieh Department of Electrical and Computer Engineering, University of Southern California, 08/2019-05/2021
   * Major in Electrical Engineering
   * GPA: 3.77/4.0